Opioid Addiction and Dependence, A True Story

 "I had no choice but to tackle the two-man job of lifting the equipment by myself.
-This turned out to be a huge mistake and something I wish I had never done, a decision that affected the quality of my life going forward."
+This turned out to be a decision that affected my life from that day forward."

-The worker hoped the pain he was experiencing was only temporary.
-He suffered through the holidays trying over-the-counter medications which proved to be ineffective against the increasing pain in his lower back.
+The worker hoped the pain was only temporary.
+He suffered through the holidays using over-the-counter medications like Tylenol and Advil.
+These proved to be ineffective against the increasing pain in his lower back.
 By New Year's, he was in excruciating pain.
 He scheduled an appointment with his doctor and was advised to open a worker's compensation injury claim.

-The worker says, "After the minimally invasive back surgery, a discectomy, was performed, my pain was manageable only if I limited activities like walking and didn't lift anything heavy.
-Over time, the back pain increased with such magnitude I went back to the doctor.
+The worker says, "After the minimally invasive back surgery my pain was manageable only if I limited most activities like walking and didn't lift anything heavy.
+As time passed, the back pain increased with such magnitude I went back to the doctor.
 This time the medications failed to reduce the agony of three herniated disks."

 The patient was diagnosed with failed back surgery.
-The cushioning effect of the discs no longer existed, and as the bones began to wear against each another, the result was grinding and consistent pain.
-He was told that the only solution that would remedy the root cause of the pain was three level spinal fusion surgery.
+The cushioning effect of the discs no longer existed and as the bones began to wear against each another, the result was grinding and consistent pain.
+The only solution that would remedy the root cause of the pain was three level spinal fusion surgery.

-But despite the evidence shown by the MRI and multiple X-rays, the insurance company refused to approve the recommended surgery on three lumbar vertebrae: L3, L4 and L5.
+But despite the evidence shown by the MRI and multiple X-rays, the insurance company refused to approve the recommended surgery on the L3, L4 and L5 vertebrae.
 Instead, he was referred to a Pain Management clinic that prescribed stronger pain killers and more physical therapy exercises that were too painful to perform.

 "Discectomy is surgery to remove herniated disc material that is pressing on a nerve root or the spinal cord.— Web MD

 Stronger Medication Added

 After two long, painful years of appeals to the Texas Worker's Commission, wading his way through the required paperwork, the worker lost his case against the insurance company representing Worker's Compensation.
-They refused to approve the surgical procedure prescribed by an orthopedic doctor.
+They refused to approve the surgical procedure prescribed by an orthopedic surgeon.